-Joel Scodnick, P.Geo., Director - is an independent geological consultant and runs all activities through his wholly owned consulting company Servicios de Mineria Cana Mex S.A. de C.V. which is based in Culiacan, Mexico.
-He is also President of Sierra Geological ConsultantsInc.
-He isfluent in English, Spanish, Portuguese, & French.
-He has supervised exploration and development activities for Auxico Resources in Mexico from 2012 to 2017 and has since spent time consulting for various companies in Durango and Sinaloa.
-Mr. Scodnick acts as QP for Evolution Global Frontier Ventures Corp., for Auxico Resources, Vice President of Exploration of St. Georges Eco Mining Corp and involved in developing mineral claims in Canada.
-He has 42 years of international experience in mineral exploration, mining development, plant design, and financing, primarily in the precious metals, base metals, rare earths, transitional metals, and industrial mineral sectors.
-His breadth of involvement ranges from acting as project manager of exploration over numerous field seasons to underground experience at the Lamaque Gold Mine in Val d'Or, Quebec, and the start-up of the Velardena Silver-Gold Mine in Velardena, Mexico where Mr. Scodnick took the Velardena project from acquisition, exploration, and right through to production in 1992.
+Joel Scodnick, P.Geo., Director - Mr. Scodnick, is an independent geological consultant and runs all activities through his wholly owned consulting company Servicios de Mineria CanaMex S.A. de C.V. which is based in Culiacan, Mexico.
+He is also President of Sierra Geological Consultants Inc. based in Canada.
+He is fluent in English, Spanish, Portuguese, & French.
+He has supervised exploration activities, and development activities for Auxico Resources in Mexico, Colombia and Bolivia, from 2012 to October, 2023, and has spent most of 2019 consulting for various companies in Durango and Sinaloa.
+Mr. Scodnick acts as QP for Evolution Global Frontier Ventures Corp.
+Mr. Scodnick made a significant Tin-Titanium-Coltan-REE discovery for Auxico on the MInastyc Property in Colombia which subsequently led to the issuance of a small-scale mining permit this year.
+For the last 4 years Mr. Scodnick has done a considerable amount of work in Colombia, working mostly for gold in Antioquia and for REEs in the Amazon Rainforest.

+Mr. Scodnick has been supervising gold projects in the Timmins-Matheson area since 1995.
+Mr. Scodnick has spent a fair amount of time in Colombia, Bolivia and Peru.
+He has 44 years of international experience in mineral exploration, mining development, plant design, and financing, primarily in the precious metals, base metals, rare earths, transitional metals, and industrial mineral sectors.
+His breadth of involvement ranges from acting as project manager of exploration over numerous field seasons to underground experience at the Lamaque Gold Mine in Val d'Or, Quebec, and the start up of the Velardena Silver-Gold Mine in Velardena, Mexico where Mr. Scodnick took the Velardena project from acquisition, exploration, and right through to production in 1992.
 Velardena is held by Golden Minerals.
 Velardena has a resource of 65M oz of silver equivalent in the M&I category and 65Moz of silver equivalent in the inferred category.
 From 2010 to 2013 Mr. Scodnick was exploring and evaluating projects in Nevada, Mexico, and Africa.
 In 2013 and 2014 Mr. Scodnick supervised and carried out prospecting and exploration, and evaluation of several historic silver mines in Sinaloa State, Mexico for Auxico Resources.
-From 2012 to present, Mr. Scodnick has been supervising projects mostly in Colombia, Mexico, and Peru, and currently has operations in Mexico and Peru.
-In addition, Mr. Scodnick is the CEO of a private Canadian mining and mineral exploration company.
+Mr. Scodnick has worked/lived in about 31 Countries around the world on almost every continent.
+From 2012 to present, Mr. Scodnick has been supervising projects mostly in Colombia, Mexico, and Peru, and currently has operations in Mexico.
+Mr. Scodnick, along with the other board members of Kattegat Mining Inc. Just completed a transaction on July 8, 2023 to acquire a 100% interest in the Duport Gold Mine in NW Ontario, Canada.
+Kattegat paid a total of \$8.5 million for Duport.
+Kattegat now owns the asset, a non-compliant resource of 705,000oz Au at 12 g/t.